Skein and cluster algebras of unpunctured surfaces for $\mathfrak{sl}_3$

 Hence except for the last $h_j$'s, one can easily see that these webs are indecomposable.
 Therefore we only have to care about the possibility that $h_j$ is decomposed into two webs in $\{e_{13},e_{31},e_{24},e_{42}\}$, but it is impossible by \cref{lem:str const Q}.
 Thus each web in $\Eweb{Q}$ is indecomposable.
 With a notice that each basis web appearing on the right-hand side of expansions given in \cref{lem:str const Q} is described as a product of webs in $\Eweb{Q}$, we conclude that this set is exactly the set of elementary webs. \end{proof}

-\begin{remark} We can also determine the web clusters by \cref{lem:str const Q}.
-In fact, $\Cweb{Q}$ consists $50$ web clusters, which are in a one-to-one correspondence with the quantum seeds in the cluster algebra $\CA_{\sfs_q(\mathfrak{sl}_3,Q)}$ of type $D_4$. \end{remark}
+\begin{rem} We can also determine the web clusters by \cref{lem:str const Q}.
+In fact, $\Cweb{Q}$ consists $50$ web clusters, which are in a one-to-one correspondence with the quantum seeds in the cluster algebra $\CA^q_{\mathfrak{sl}_3,Q}$ of type $D_4$. \end{rem}

 We will consider expansions of any webs in the five web clusters $C_\nu=C'_\nu\cup\Bweb{\partial^{\times}Q}$ in $\Cweb{Q}$ for $\nu=0,1,2,3,4$, where $C'_\nu$'s are given as follows:

 As clarified later in \cref{sect:correspondance}, the web clusters $C_1$, $C_2$, $C_3$, and $C_4$ are ``adjacent'' to $C_0$ by a mutation.
 It will mean that by replacing $t_{342}^{+} \in C_{0}$ with $t_{342}^{-}$ we get $C_{1}$, and they satisfy the relation